The Top 10 Best Tours in Iceland: Popular and Unique Excursions

 Iceland is known as the Land of Fire and Ice, with the 'fire’ referring to its many volcanoes!
 While these volcanoes are not in a constant state of eruption, they shape the island with its enormous mountains, lava fields, and countless craters.

 No matter where you go, you'll see the effects volcanic activity has had on the country.
-The last eruption in Iceland was at Sundhnukagigar volcano in 2024 and you can explore the nearby aftermath of the July 2023 eruption at Litli-Hrutur, and Fagradalsfjall, which erupted in 2021 and 2022.
+The most recent eruptions in Iceland have occured in the Sundhnukagigar volcano and you can explore the nearby aftermath of the July 2023 eruption at Litli-Hrutur, and Fagradalsfjall, which erupted in 2021 and 2022.
 This is possible with exciting volcano tours!

 With volcanos all over Iceland, you can find plenty of locations to visit.
 From trips to volcanos in the remote highlands or to lava tunnels just by the Ring Road, you're sure to find an experience that suits your interests and travel itinerary!